Squid Game ending explained and all your burning questions answered

-In Squid Game, the disturbing but intriguing Netflix hit series about a deadly tournament of children's games, the competition winds its way to a bloody resolution.
-Season 2 is in the works (according to the creator, at least), but in the meantime there are many questions left hanging as the ninth and final episode of season 1 closes.
-Here are answers to eight burning Squid Game questions viewers may have after watching the dystopian Korean show.
+In Squid Game, the disturbing but intriguing Netflix hit about a deadly tournament of children's games, the competition winds its way to a bloody resolution.
+Season 2 is in the works (according to the creator), but in the meantime there are many questions left hanging as the ninth and final episode of season 1 closes.
+Here are answers to eight burning Squid Game questions you may have after watching the dystopian Korean series.

 Warning: The following story includes huge spoilers for Squid Game, so if you haven't watched all the episodes, come back and read this after you're done.
 You really don't want to be spoiled for some of the plot twists.